 The response to this question varies depending on the situations outlined below.

-Setting child maintenance and maintenance between spouses in the event of an original agreement
+Setting child maintenance and maintenance between spouses where there is an initial agreement

-The person who is obliged to pay maintenance and the person who is entitled to receive it may agree on its setting.
+The person who is obliged to pay maintenance and/or the person who is entitled to receive it may agree on the setting of maintenance.
 In the case of child maintenance or maintenance between spouses, the parties may request that the agreement be approved before the court or before the Public Registrar (Conservador do Registo Civil), depending on whether the following circumstances apply.

 In the event of divorce by mutual consent, the Public Registrar is requested to approve the agreement on maintenance between spouses and/or for minor children.
 The Registrar has sole jurisdiction for these proceedings, which may be brought in any Civil Registry.
 With regard to agreements on child maintenance, the Public Prosecutor at the court in the area of the Civil Registry where the proceedings were brought must give its prior opinion.
 If the agreement is approved, the divorce is decreed.
-If the agreement is not approved, the divorce process by mutual consent is referred to the court where the divorce proceedings by mutual consent will be heard.
+If the agreement is not approved, the proceedings for divorce by mutual consent are referred to the court where the action for divorce by mutual consent will be heard.
 In this case, the court is responsible for assessing and approving agreements regarding child maintenance or maintenance between spouses.

 The same rules apply in the event of legal separation, declaration of nullity or annulment of marriage.